 Check an IP Address, Domain Name, Subnet, or ASN

-86.54.31.38 has a very high threat confidence level of 99%, originating from Canada, on the Black HOST Ltd network (12989).
-It has been observed across 1,196 sessions targeting SMTP, HTTPS, FTP, IMAP, TELNET and 14 other protocols, First observed on January 21, 2026, most recently active March 2, 2026.
+86.54.31.38 has a threat confidence score of 100%.
+This IP address from Canada (AS12989, Black HOST Ltd) has been observed in 2,737 honeypot sessions and reported 43 times targeting SMTP, HTTPS, FTP, IMAP, HTTP and 16 other protocols.
+First observed on January 21, 2026, most recently active May 10, 2026.

 Identifies coordinated Redis service reconnaissance consisting of INFO retrieval, CLIENT LIST enumeration of connected peers, and incremental keyspace iteration via SCAN.
 This tightly grouped pattern reflects automated or manual post-access mapping of server configuration, active clients, and stored keyspace structure.
 The sequence indicates structured environment profiling prior to potential data extraction or exploitation.